tomaspietravallo/Spark-AR/raymarching-v1.0.102-g/README.md

 The amount of rays can be changed but remember quality and performance are a tradeoff.

 Feel free to add your own functions or SDF primitives.

+> Part of the code were inspired by or taken from https://iquilezles.org/www/articles/distfunctions/distfunctions.htm